trung0501/Memento/README.md

    .
 The EditorHistory object stores the mementos in a stack in chronological order.

    .
 When the user performs Undo, the program calls Undo() to get the last memento from the stack and restore the state of the TextEditor.

+5. Advantages:

+   .
+Easy to undo: Save and restore state simply, just manipulate the stack.

+   .
+Clear separation of roles: According to the SOLID software design principles, classes have their own responsibilities.

+   .
+No encapsulation violation: TextEditor's internal state is not directly accessed from the outside.

+   .
+Good extensibility: Can extend more functions such as Redo, history limit, etc.

+6. Limit:

+   .
+Only supports simple Undo: No Redo function.

+   .
+Stores the entire state each time you save: If the text is large, storing many mementos will consume memory.

+   .
+Unlimited number of mementos: If the number of saves is not controlled, the stack can grow indefinitely, causing resource consumption.